pyeventsourcing/eventsourcing/README.md

         return world.history
 ```

-The application class `Worlds` uses the library's application base
+The application class `Worlds` uses the application base class `Application`
-class `Application`.
-The `Application` class brings together a domain
+from the library's `application` module.
+The `Application` class brings together
-model of event-sourced aggregates and persistence infrastructure that
+a domain model of event-sourced aggregates and persistence infrastructure that
-can store and retreive aggregate events.
+can store and retrieve aggregate events.

 ```python
 application = Worlds()